danishprakash/danishpraka.sh/_posts/2020-02-23-journaling-in-vim.md

 title: Journaling in Vim
 ---

+<span class="note">UPDATE: This post has been updated with some really good suggestions from people over at [r/vim](https://www.reddit.com/r/vim/comments/f8a3jf/journaling_in_vim/).</span>

-I (try to) journal daily but I'm not a fan of using pen and paper although they are supposed to be better at this task.
+I journal daily(not anymore) but I'm not a fan of using pen and paper although they are supposed to be better at this task.
 There are two reasons for this, first, digital note taking is easier to organize and get back to and second, at some point in time, I'd like to do a textual analysis on my journalling data (r/dataisbeautiful).

 In order to make the process as painless as possible, I've created a setup for journalling using Vim which has been working really good for me lately.
 I'd walk you through my setup in this post.